Lakewood Theater (Madison, Maine): Significance

 In order to stimulate passenger traffic, many trolley car systems at the turn of the century participated in the development of amusement centers in scenic locations along their lines, particularly at terminal points.
 This was 'the great age of the trolley car and this form of transportation became, for a time, a major recreational outlet.

 Such a park was developed in 1895 in Lakewood Grove on the shore of Lake Wesserunsett by the Somerset Traction Company of Skowhegan, Maine.
 Along with other amusement features it established in 1898 the Lakewood Theater which between 1925 and 1941 became the most important summer theater in the country.
-It is now a renowned and important east coast ‘package’ theater, meaning that it presents theatrical productions done by touring professional companies headed by well known personalities.

 Its rise to eminence was started by Herbert L. Swett, a young man who, in 1901, became manager and started to develop an organization and physical plant that was to become the premier summer theater for two decades with the most prolonged ongoing record of summer seasons in America.
 From the 1920s until World War II it was the major tryout theater for potential Broadway productions and became known as “Broadway in Maine.”

 The war created an interim cessation of productions in 1943 and 1944.
 But from 1945 to the present, the Lakewood Theater completed the transition so typical in summer theaters from a resident stock company to the “package” system with a new cast every week.

 The theater and resort aspects of Lakewood are closely related; the theater making the resort unique and the attractions of the resort making it possible to bring fine actors to Maine and draw theater patrons to Lakewood Grove for forty-five years.
 This felicitous partnership has made Lakewood the subject of much attention by the press and noted theater critics and commentators.

 Famous names in the annals of the American stage have been intimately connected with the history of Lakewood.
 In 1925 Howard Lindsay became director and helped to create through his talents and New York contacts the national reputation which the theater achieved.
 Stars like Dorothy Stickney and Walter Hampden began to grace the Lakewood Stage to be followed by George M. Cohan, Cornelia Otis Skinner, Vincent Price, Ethel Barrymore and many others who acted with the resident company.